 Although the studies on the effects of economic recession and customer loyalty are rather scarce, some empirical evidence is available.
 Williams and Naumann (2011:20) investigated the problem of customer loyalty and its changes during the times of economic crises and recessions.
 The largest companies from Fortune 100 were analysed in the research.
 However, these researchers have not conducted a primary study which would be considered a strength in this kind of investigation.
-Past researchers have only conducted secondary analyses of the data and concluded that the recession of 2009 stimulated a decrease in customer loyalty to large organisations.
-This can be explained by the worsened performance of the companies.
+Past researchers have only conducted secondary analysis of data and came to a conclusion that the recession of 2009 stimulated a decrease in customer loyalty to the large organisations.
+This can be explained by the worsened performance of the companies, shattered corporate governance and decreased trust of consumers in the companies.
 The decrease in trust can be interpreted as a result of future expectations of even worse performance that may put the customers and stakeholders of the companies at risk.
-So, according to Williams and Naumann (2011:20), one of the most important factors of customer loyalty during periods of an economic recession is the financial performance of organisations and their solvency.
+So, according to Williams and Naumann (2011:20) one of the most important factors of customer loyalty during periods of economic recession is the financial performance of organisations and their solvency.

-Stone et al. (2000: 12) argued that consumer loyalty is also dependent on several customer-related factors, i.e. how customers perceive the business rather than what the business really does.
-For this reason, it will be investigated whether consumer loyalty to banks is dependent upon the customers' age, gender, and type of occupation.
+Stone et al. (2000: 12) argued that consumer loyalty is also dependent on a number of customer related factors, i.e. how customers perceive the business rather than what the business really does.
+For this reason it will be investigated whether consumer loyalty to banks is dependent upon the customers' age, gender and type of occupation.

-Research into customer loyalty during the economic recession with the implementation of primary data was conducted by Chung et al. (2011:14).
+Research into customer loyalty during economic recession with implementation of primary data was conducted by Chung et al. (2011:14).
 However, it was only conducted in the context of the retail sector in China.
 They used both interviews and questionnaire methods of primary data collection.
 Overall, almost a hundred retail stores in China participated in the primary study, which makes it strong from the viewpoint of generalisation.
 In the interviews, more than twenty top managers participated.
-However, it would be recommended to survey the customers rather than managers because it is the customers who express loyalty therefore, it can be better investigated through a customer-focused lens.
+However, it would be recommended to survey the customers rather than managers because it is the customers who express loyalty therefore, it can be better investigated.
 The conclusions achieved by Chung et al. (2011: 14) appeared to be consistent with the previous investigation conducted by Uncles et al. (2003: 249).
 In both cases, the researchers agree that both external factors and individual factors affect customer loyalty.

-Chung et al. (2011:14) have found that changes in the economic environment have had a negative impact on customer loyalty in the context of retail stores in China.
+Chung et al. (2011:14) have found out that changes in the economic environment have had a negative impact on customer loyalty in the context of the retail stores in China.
 They also found that many marketing strategies were implemented by retailers to increase customer loyalty.
 For instance, changes in the distribution channels were made.
-However, it is also valid to note that the researchers failed to provide practical recommendations to the companies on ways to improve customer loyalty.
+However, it is also valid to note that the researchers failed to provide practical recommendations to the companies on improving customer loyalty.

-The next empirical evidence concerning customer loyalty was provided by Lee et al. (2011: 150).
+The next empirical evidence on customer loyalty was provided by Lee et al. (2011: 150).
 It was a study with a narrow focus on the effects of commercial advertising on the changes in customer loyalty.
 The researchers also studied customer loyalty within the context of the economic crisis.
 It is interesting to add that this study also included an investigation of the banking sector.
-The analysis of more than two thousand advertisements were conducted and the finding was that consumer loyalty has worsened since the beginning of the economic recession and financial crisis.
+The analysis of more than two thousand advertisements was conducted and the finding is that consumer loyalty has worsened since the beginning of the economic recession and financial crisis.